-Build an addition at Walter Johnson High School.
+• Build an addition at Walter Johnson High

+School.
 The high school currently has an enrollment capacity of 2,335 students.
-Long-range enrollment projections indicate 3,500 students by 2045 not counting any students generated by this Plan and other North Bethesda plans currently underway.
+Long-range enrollment projections indicate 3.500 students by 2045 not counting any students generated by this Plan and other North Bethesda plans currently underway.
 If the high school capacity was increased to 3,500 students or more, it may be possible to accommodate the build-out of this Plan.

 - Reopen the former Woodward High School.
-Reopening this facility and expanding it over time will accommodate projected enrollment increases from this Plan, the 2010 White Flint Sector Plan, and the Rock Spring Master Plan currently underway.
-An addition at Woodward could take the school up to 2,400 students, which, when combined with Walter Johnson capacity, could total up to 4,400 students.
-An expanded Woodward may also contribute to alleviate overcrowding at B-CC or Whitman. - Beyond the approaches noted above, reassignment of students out of the Walter Johnson Cluster to high schools with available enrollment capacity, or expanding their capacities could also be considered.
+Reopening this facility and expanding it over time will accommodate projected enrollment increases from this Plan, the 2010 White Flint Sector Plan. and the Rock Spring Master Plan currently underway.
+An addition at Woodward could take the school up to 2.400 students, which, when combined with Walter Johnson capacity, could total up to 4,400 students.
+An expanded Woodward may also contribute to alleviate overcrowding at Bethesda-Chevy Chase or Whitman high schools. - Beyond the approaches noted above, reassign students from the Walter Johnson Cluster to high schools with available enrollment capacity, or expand their capacities.
 Currently, most high schools adjacent to the Walter Johnson Cluster are projected to have enrollments greater than their capacities, and will already be built out to the high end of the desired enrollment size of 2,400 students each.
 The exception is Rockville High School.
-Although this school is projected to be fully enrolled in the next six years, with a capacity of 1,570, it is relatively small for a high school by current standards An addition at this high school, with reassignment of students from this Plan area, could be considered in the future.
+Although this school is projected to be fully enrolled in the next six years, with a capacity of 1,570, it is relatively small for a high school by current standards.
+An addition at this high school. with reassignment of students from this Plan area, could be considered in the future.